SuperwhispervsHandy

 Where they actually differ

-Raw transcription vs AI intelligence
+Raw transcription vs AI processing

 Open-source vs commercial

 Handy is MIT-licensed and available on GitHub.
 You can inspect the code, fork it, contribute to it.
 If you care about open-source software, that matters.
 The developer built it because he broke his finger and needed voice input that actually worked.
-It's a genuine community project.
+It's a community project.

 Superwhisper is a commercial product with a free tier.
 You get ongoing development, support, and features like team management.
-The tradeoff is that it's closed-source.
+The tradeoff is it's closed-source.

 Platform support